U.S. eliminated from Women's World Cup in heartbreaking loss to Sweden

 Horan's header off Andi Sullivan's corner in the 34th hit the crossbar and skipped over the goal.
 Horan was on target in the 53rd minute but Musovic dove to push it wide.
 Horan crouched to the field in frustration while Musovic was swarmed by her teammates.

-The United States was without Rose Lavelle, who picked up her second yellow card of the tournament in the group stage finale against Portugal and had to sit out against Sweden.
+The United States was without Rose Lavelle, who picked up her second yellow card of the tournament in the group stage finale against Portugal and has to sit out against Sweden.

-In Lavelle's absence, U.S. coach Vlatko Andonovski started Emily Sonnett, who was making her first start for the team since 2022.
+In Lavelle's absence, Andonovski started Emily Sonnett, who was making her first start for the team since 2022.
 The addition of Sonnett allowed Horan to move up higher in the midfield.

 Sweden pressed in the final 10 minutes of regulation.
 Sofia Jakobsson, who came in as a substitute in the 81st minute, nearly scored in the 85th but Naeher managed to catch it for her first save of the tournament.